-Cystic fibrosis (CF) is the most common life-threatening genetic disorder among Caucasians.
-It primarily affects the respiratory system (lungs), the digestive system (pancreas and sometimes liver) and the reproductive system.
+Cystic fibrosis (CF) is a life-limiting genetic disorder.
+It impacts the whole body, but mainly affects the respiratory system (lungs), the digestive system (the pancreas and sometimes the liver) and the reproductive system.

-When a person has CF, their mucus glands secrete very thick sticky mucus.
-In the lungs, the mucus clogs the tiny air passages and traps bacteria.
-Repeated infections and blockages can cause irreversible lung damage and a shortened life.
+When a person has CF, their mucus is very thick and sticky.
+It is difficult for people with CF to clear this mucus from their lungs.
+It clogs the tiny air passages and traps bacteria.
+This causes recurring infections and blockages, which can cause irreversible lung damage over time.

 Symptoms of cystic fibrosis